Headliners: Patti Wigington, Jason Mankey, Jason Augustus Newcomb

 One of the aspects of The Florida Pagan Gathering that has made it one of the Best Pagan Festivals in the Nation is the sense of Community and Family we promote.
 Twice each year we welcome hundreds of like-minded individuals with a wide diversity of beliefs.
 We gather in peace and harmony for 4 days filled with Spirituality, Fellowship, and FUN!

 FPG Needs YOU!
 Running a Festival of this size requires numerous people in many different types of positions.
 Volunteer shifts help us to keep our prices as low as possible.
 They also help you become an important part of the festival and you meet some terrific folks you might not have met otherwise.
 So whether it’s helping to clean up or driving the Trolley, by working together we help to keep costs down and make FPG the best it can be!

 Please sign up for a shift or two at the Community Service window in the staff lodge once you arrive on site.

 How does it work?
-Just work a scheduled shift.
-After you have completed the shift, have your card validated by the Lugal you worked for and turn the card in at the community service window for entrance into the drawing for gifts as well as free and reduced admission to the next festival**!
+Volunteer to present a work shop, and fill out and submit the work shop form by the deadline.
+Sign up for a work shift in the office.
+Just present the workshop or work the scheduled shift; after you have completed the workshop or shift, have your card validated by the Lugal you worked for and turn the card in at the office window for entrance into the drawing for one free and one half price registration to the next festival!
 BONUS: Each additional shift worked will give you an extra entry in the raffle!
 Only fully paid, full event registrations are eligible for the raffle.
-Anyone who already receives a discounted registration fee is not eligible. **Admission Fee Only.
-Meal Plans and Cabin Rentals are at full cost.

 Take responsibility to bring your own plastic or metal cup and keep it with you at all times to use for coffee, water, or beverages of the adult variety.
 Write your name on it for identification.
 It makes a tremendous